Digital Media Center Policies and Procedures

 The Digital Media Center (DMC) offers students, faculty and staff access to the latest digital media resources available for experimenting with the production of audio, video, and still images, and for authoring hypertext and multimedia projects.
 Our hardware and software are consistently evaluated in the face of industry trends, academic needs, and artistic exploration.
-You will find a complete updated list of the DMC's hardware and software on the DMC’s website's technical information page.

 The DMC is a media production facility.
 You should not use the DMC for computing tasks easily accomplished in Learning Commons or other UMD labs – games, checking mail, browsing the Web, and word processing are a few examples of inappropriate use.

 No DMC hardware or software may be used for personal or commercial production work.

 - Students must be currently enrolled at the University of Massachusetts-Dartmouth and able to present a valid Student ID.